Low carb snacks – the best and the worst

 Vegetable sticks are relatively low carb, except for carrots, which are slightly higher.
 Low carb vegetables guide

-Dip: Add cream cheese or any low carb and high-fat dip sauce.5 Just make sure not to go overboard as the calories can add up quickly.
+Dip: Add cream cheese or any low carb and high-fat dip sauce.

 Here are our top recipes: